-I have audited the financial statements of Celebrate NL Inc., which comprise the statement of financial position as at March 31, 2022 and 2023, and the statement of operations, statement of change in net financial assets, and statement of cash flows for the period and the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of Celebrate NL Inc., which comprise the statement of financial position as at March 31, 2024, and the statement of operations, statement of change in net financial assets, and statement of cash flows for the period and the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Celebrate NL Inc. as at March 31, 2022 and 2023 and the results of its operations and its cash flows for the period and the year then ended in accordance with Canadian public sector accounting standards.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Celebrate NL Inc. as at March 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.